 Migration path:

-provides good opportunities for creating convenient visualizations for any processes.
+Canvas provides good opportunities for creating convenient visualizations for any processes.
 This type of panel

 appeared in the latest versions of Grafana core and is actively being improved.

-There is no any practical advices about migration to the Canvas
+There is no any practical advices about migration to the Canvas, you can simply try to recreate your panel with

 available instruments and elements.